 It isn’t unusual for multiple quotas to apply to the same rep at the same time.
-Examples of these might include things like topline revenue, account growth, margins, retention, sales by product, geography and activity.
+Examples of these might include things like topline revenue, account growth, margins, retention, and sales by product, geography, and activity.

 On-target earnings (OTE) provide salespeople with a realistic projection of what their total compensation for a position will be when they hit their goals and quotas.
 OTE typically includes the base salary and the anticipated commission resulting from closed deals.

 A sales accelerator kicks in when a rep on the sales team hits a specific amount over their quota.
-This is enticing to most reps, giving them a sizable boost to their commission check when they have a highly successful month or quarter.
-So, it’s important to be careful when setting accelerators, in terms of your resources and budget.
+This is enticing to most reps, giving them a sizeable boost to their commission check when they have a highly successful month or quarter.
+So, it’s important to be careful when setting accelerators in terms of your resources and budget.

 An example of a sales accelerator is when a salesperson hits 110% of their quota by the end of the month.
 If you wanted to highly incentivize them, you’d pay 130% of their commission to exceed their targets.
 This type of bonus can be based on monthly, quarterly, or annual sales targets.

 Sales decelerators have the opposite impact of accelerators.
 They penalize underperforming reps by reducing their commission.
 A decelerator may activate when a salesperson hits between 50–95 percent of their quota.
 For example, if a rep only hits 70% of their quota, they may get no commission, or a reduced multiplier such as 0.5 instead of 1.0 may be used to calculate it.